MazenA14/unilink/README.md

 + Grades page crashes
 + Add statistics section that only appears for my username
 + Add View calendar button on dashboard that prompts user to upload his semester calendar to view at any time (Also delete option), also add rename and share options (under three dots icon) and preview if possible
++ Either search staff or course schedule
++ Unify all schedule and list colouring
++ Remove the descriptions for the course and group schedules